aleshaleksey/fansys23/quick-start.md

 ### Character concepts

 FanSys is a class-free system which supports different races and templates.
-So depending on what setting, power level, and game style the group has chosen, a character can be a human mage, or a cat girl sword's master, or a winged beast that breathes fire, or a vampire.
+So depending on what setting, power level, and game style the group has chosen, a character can be a human mage, or a cat girl sword master, or a winged beast that breathes fire, or a vampire.

 Likewise it is worth thinking about *who* your character is.
 Are they an ambitious peasant going out into the world to find their chosen one?
 Are they a weary old knight who has gone on one last quest?
 Or did they perhaps just misread a map on the way to town and ended up in this god forsaken wilderness with an overambitious peasant and a weary old knight?